 Facing a change?

-If you need a benefits enrollment change form, you may also want to look into the Work/Life Resource Center and FASAP services the university offers you.
+You may also want to look into the Work/Life Resource Center and Faculty and Staff Assistance Program (FASAP) services the university offers you.

 Work/Life can provide information about child care (referrals for child care and emergency needs), elder care and flexible scheduling.